DeveloperZo/eligibility-poc/data/README.md

 3. Check group membership requirements
 4. Build context for DMN decision tables

-The combined data is used by Camunda DMN engine to evaluate eligibility rules created through the Retool interface.
+The combined data is used by Camunda DMN engine to evaluate benefit plans created through the Retool interface.